dtpeters/gheap-jemalloc/README.md

 As an added bonus, guile is GNU software, so I think it fits better into the _Free Software_ ecosystem than `python` which is MIT licensed.

-## Requests, suggestions and features
+## Requests, suggestions, features and bugs

 gheap-jemalloc provides mostly just basic features for inspecting the heap.
 In case you'd like support to be added for other jemalloc versions, open